RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 "Sorry, I don't mean to be a bother..."
 She mumbled, scrambling to remember anything that had just been said and focus back on the present.

 Her efforts were thwarted when the taller lady gripped her chin and bid her to meet her gaze once more.
 As Felicity yeilded to her silent demand, the other lady returned to their full height and began inspecting her face.
 With nowhere to look but at her captor, Felicity felt her face flush warm.

+"You're not in trouble, Trouble."
+Her inspector said she she continued investigating her face as though counting all her bruises.
+"We can keep you safe here, we've got a shelter program.
+We keep an open few